Cue/hegemon/README.md

-# hegemon: tools for running Javascript
+hegemon: tools for js on java

-This readme is a stub.
-You can help Cue by expanding it. :-)